Software Requirements Analysis with Example

 • Non-functional

 need that has to be implemented into the system.
-Software requirement are usually expressed as a statements.
+Software requirements are usually expressed as statements.

 Types of Requirements